DanielCalvo/studies/AWS/UltimateAWSCertifiedSyOPSAdministratorAssociate/Section12_MonitoringAuditingAndPerformance/notes.md

 - Detailed monitoring enables per minute metric for an additional cost
 - Using detailed monitoring you could get more prompt scaling in your ASG!
 - The AWS free tier allows you to have 10 detailed monitoring metrics
-- Memory usage is not pushed by defaul on EC2, it must be pushed as a custom metric using monitoring scripts
+- Memory usage is not pushed by default on EC2, it must be pushed as a custom metric using monitoring scripts

 #### AWS CloudWatch custom metrics
 - You can defined and send your own metrics to cloudwatch